Sexual Literacy

 Outreach staff attend local events to engage with young people in environments where they feel comfortable.
 Optimally, outreach and education are combined with access to free condoms and free STI testing.
 From July 2021 to June 2022, Adolescent Health Project outreach staff connected with 41,005 individuals at area events.

-The 9 local organizations that have received grants for their work in unintended teen pregnancy prevention and STI testing have steadily accelerated their outreach and education efforts throughout the community.
+The nine local organizations that have received grants for their work in unintended teen pregnancy prevention and STI testing have steadily accelerated their outreach and education efforts throughout the community.

 Learn more at GetAccessGranted.com.